 Get in the know and ready to go with the “Fast Facts”

 GREEN BAY, Wis.
-(WBAY) - As the Green Bay Packers (8-2) get set to visit the Minnesota Vikings (4-5) it’s time to get in the know and ready to go with Dave Schroeder’s “Fast 5 Pack Facts.”
+(WBAY) - As the Green Bay Packers get set to start a new season by visiting the Minnesota Vikings, it’s time to get in the know and ready to go with Dave Schroeder’s “Fast 5 Pack Facts.”

-As always, tune in to Action 2 News at 5:30 and 10:00 p.m. after the game as stay up late for Sunday Sports Night Cover 2 at 10:35 p.m. for the best postgame coverage in town.
+As always, tune in to Action 2 News at 10 p.m. and Sunday Sports Night Cover 2 at 10:35 for the best Packers postgame coverage around.